Principal investment objective:

 Investment strategy:

-The allocation by asset class at 31 March 2024 is shown in the chart below.
+The allocation by asset class at 31 March 2025 is shown in the chart below.

-Investment managers:
+Investment portfolio:

 Investment performance: